KatharineZhang/ButterWalk/README.md

 - go into the server folder and copy `.env.sample`.
 Rename the copied file `.env`.
   - Fill in the information by asking someone on the dev team.
 - cd into both the client and server folders and run `npm i`
+  - DO NOT RUN ```npm i``` IN THE PARENT BUTTERWALK DIRECTORY only in the client and server folders otherwise bad things will happen
 - Install the Expo Go app on your phone or a mobile emulator onto your computer.
   - Remember the login details you use to sign in with expo.
 You will need them soon.